laiqiyi/Appendix-A.-Supplementary-data/README.md

 # Appendix-A.-Supplementary-data
-Study on the control of micro-geomorphology over the entrainment mechanism and promotive sliding effect of rock avalanches
+Study on the control of topography over the erosion mechanism and promotive sliding effect of rock avalanches